Networking and IT Services

 1. Scope of Networking and IT Services

-DDG provides professional Networking and IT Services including, but not limited to, the following activities:
+DDG provides professional Networking and IT services, including, but not limited to:

 • Network discovery, assessment, and remediation